SkoolNotes/Taproot/KBhHIST201WWIResults.md

 Wall yourself off + protecting yourself from global market, and jusifies Socalism and Defensive Developmentalism?

 ## Cultural pessemism
-Europe as the foustein man: rather than western civization is
+Europe as the foustein man: rather than western civization is spreading to lift up, Western culture is actually a sickness that's spread across the globe to satiate the European drive and system.